eagle840/killercoda-labs/tcpdumpnc/step1.md

 `tcpdump -D`{{ execute }}

-since ens3 is our main interface, we'll be using the option `-i enp1s0`  or `-i 1`
+since enp1s0 is our main interface, we'll be using the option `-i enp1s0`  or `-i 1`

 lets capture the next 5 packets transvering ens3

 `tcpdump -i enp1s0 -c 5`{{ execute }}

-I don't want to see the dns entries
+I don't want to see the dns entries (-n)

 `tcpdump -i enp1s0 -c 5 -n`{{ execute }}